 In addition to any smart grid related standards that may be adopted by the Commission, the CIP standards will apply to some, but not most, smart grid applications.
 The standards require users, owners and operators of the bulk power system to protect cyber assets, including hardware, software and data, which would affect the reliability or operability of the bulk power system.
 These assets are identified using a risk-based assessment methodology that identifies electric assets that are critical to the reliable operation of the bulk power system.
 If a smart grid device were to control a critical part of the bulk power system, it should be considered a critical cyber asset subject to the protection requirements of the CIP standards.
 However, this designation is currently up to the affected entity as part of its self-determination of critical cyber assets, as discussed previously.

-Many of the smart grid applications will be deployed at the distribution and end-user level.
-For example, some applications may be targeted at improving market efficiency in ways that may not have a reliability impact on the bulk power system, such that the protection requirements of the CIP standards, as they are currently written, may not apply.
+Many of the smart grid applications will be deployed at the distribution and end-user level and as such the CIP standards, as they are currently written, may not apply.
 However, as discussed above, these applications either individually or in the aggregate could affect the bulk power system.